trothr/blog/Richard/2020/20200301-hear-my-cry-o-god.md

 So I will sing praise to Your name forever, that I may daily perform my vows.

-## Psalm 61 tomorrow
+## Psalm 62 tomorrow

 This year, I've been reading the Psalms.
 Today is the 61st day of the year.
-Tomorrow is the 62nd, so I noticed the first paragraph of Psalm 62:
+Tomorrow is the 62nd, so before closing I noticed the first paragraph of Psalm 62:

 "Truly my soul silently waits for God; from Him comes my salvation.
 He only is my rock and my salvation; He is my defense;